BASED ON POLICY NUMBER AND TITLE:

 - Instructors should not accept or offer an instructional project or service if it is considered to be in direct competition with local businesses and to have an adverse impact on their operation.

-- The Vice President for Academic Affairs must approve instructional projects and services that involve students working off campus.
+- The Vice President for Education must approve instructional projects and services that involve students working off campus.

 - A signed liability release statement tailored to fit the shop concerned must be on file for any personally owned property left in the custody of TTC employees for the purposes of instructional projects and services.